 To summarise, this project gets to the heart of the crisis in Aden and immediately increases daily water production, improving water supply for 1.7 million people.
 This will be especially vital during the hot summer months.

 Although we are co-ordinating with local authorities (including the Local Corporation for Water and Sanitation, the Ministry of Planning and International Cooperation, and the Ministry of Water and Environment), Muslim Hands will be providing all of the equipment and carrying out all of the construction, renovations and installations from start to finish.
-The total project cost is expected to be around £446,000 and, with your support, we aim to complete it by July 2021, in sha Allah.
+The total project cost is expected to be around £446,000 and, with your support, we can raise the funds to complete it, in sha Allah.

 How will this project make a difference?